get ready to experience

 Aslan takes place on the Jabulani estate in Shangani, where the rich landscape is home to over 40 species of wildlife, including eland, impala, zebra and giraffe.
 Kids get to explore and experience this unspoilt natural ecosystem, all under the safe supervision of our experienced, qualified team.

-We invite children to join us on an excitement-packed, fun-filled ten-day holiday adventure.
+We invite children to join us on an excitement-packed, fun-filled twelve-day holiday adventure.
 See you there!

 The team balances continuity and freshness, since theres always a mixture of experienced and new leaders.
 The children are in safe hands, with a core leadership team which is trained and experienced.